 GASB Statement 68 allows a measurement date of up to 12 months before the employer's fiscal year-end can be utilized to determine the Plan's TPL.
-The basis for the TPL as of June 30, 2018, was determined by taking the results of the June 30, 2017, actuarial valuation and applying standard roll forward procedures.
+The basis for the TPL as of June 30, 2019, was determined by taking the results of the June 30, 2018, actuarial valuation and applying standard roll forward procedures.
 The roll forward procedure uses a calculation that adds the annual normal cost (also called the service cost), subtracts the actual benefit payments and refunds for the plan year, and then applies the expected investment rate of return for the year.
 The roll forward procedure will include the effects of any assumption changes and legislative changes.
 The update procedures are in conformity with Actuarial Standards of Practice issued by the Actuarial Standards Board.
 The Total Pension Liability (TPL) minus the Fiduciary Net Position equals the Net Pension Liability (NPL).
-The proportionate shares of the employer's and the state of Montana's NPL for June 30, 2018, and 2017, are displayed below.
-The employer's proportionate share equals the ratio of the employer contributions during the measurement period.
+The proportionate shares of the employer's and the state of Montana's NPL for June 30, 2019, and 2018, are displayed below.
+The employer's proportionate share equals the ratio of the employer equals the ratio of the sum of all employer and non-employer contributions during the measurement period.
 The state's proportionate share for a particular employer equals the ratio of the contributions for the particular employer to the total state contributions paid.
-The employer recorded a liability of \$3,186,417 and the employer's proportionate share was 0.1527 percent.
+The employer recorded a liability of \$3,365,334 and the employer's proportionate share was 0.160997 percent.

-Li Net Pension Liability as of 6/30/2019 Liability as of Liability as of Percent of Collective NPL as of 6/30/2019 Percent of Collective NPL as of 6/30/2018 Change in Percent of Collective NPL Employer Proportionate Share \$ 3,186,417 \$ 4,070,772 0.1527% 0.2090% -0.0563% State of Montana Proportionate Share associated with Employer 1,068,307 54,255 0.2054% 0.2765% -0.0711% Total \$ 4,254,724 \$ 4,125,027 0.3581% 0.4855% -0.1274%
+Net Pension Liability as of 6/30/2020 Net Pension Liability as of 6/30/2019 Percent of Collective NPL as of 6/30/2020 Percent of Collective NPL as of 6/30/2019 Change in Percent of Collective NPL Employer Proportionate Share \$ 3,365,334 \$ 3,186,417 0.1610% 0.1527% 0.0083% State of Montana Proportionate Share associated with Employer 1,096,350 1,068,307 0.0524% 0.0512% 0.0013% Total \$ 4,461,684 \$ 4,254,724 0.2134% 0.2039% 0.0096%